Visiting the Pine Mountain Observatory

 What can I Expect When I Visit Pine Mountain Observatory?

 Once again, check in at the greeting center/gift shop for a selection of DVDs and books about astronomy, plus many other souvenirs and educational items.
-We offer a free handout sheet about general astrophysics, as well as projects that you can do to observe the sky.
+We plan to offer a free handout sheet about general astronomy, as well as projects that you can do to observe the sky.
 Depending on available volunteers, the gift shop may be open for only a short time, and will usually close by 9:30 or 10 p.m., so arrive early.

 When skies are clear, PMO guides may stay up all night viewing!
 Frequently, they set up their personal telescopes for visitor use.
 Some portable scopes are as large or larger than the ones in the domes!
 Amateur astronomers are welcome to bring their own telescopes and binoculars; electrical power is available if needed.
 If you are bringing up your own viewing equipment, please arrive well before dusk to get set up.
 Please contact us in advance if you will need to drive inside the gate; vehicle access for telescope setup/removal may not be possible at night.